y0una/y0una.github.io/html-review.md

 * Block element: starts on a new line and takes up the full width (such as div, h1-h6, p, form…)
 * Inline element: doesn’t start on a new line and only takes up as much width as necessary (such as span, a, img, em, strong, …)

-3. Very briefly, explain the purpose of the following elements:
+3. Very briefly, explain the purpose of the following elements
 ----
 * Head: holds data about the HTML document such as title of the browser, styles, links, scripts, and bases.
 * body: body is the section that holds everything is displayed